duanestorey/dsdotcom/content/posts/2024/migrating-away-from-wordpress-part-1.md

 After that, you can run the conversion script using *npm install && node index.js*.
 The Markdown converter will ask you a series of questions in terms of where your output will be located, and how it should be segmented.
 In my case I chose to use year-based folders, but not per-post folders (I figured this would be hard to manage when looking for old posts).
 Also didn’t add the date into my file names, as I’ll rely on the front matter (the text located at the start of the Markdown file) to handle this.
 The most important part of this process is to automatically have the tool download all the images in the XML file locally, so make sure you answer yes to these questions.
 This process takes a while as it’ll need to download a copy of each and every image file over the Internet to your local machine, but once it's done you’ll have a good snapshot of your content.

-One thing to mention is that all your content will be pulled down and convertged, including drafts and private posts.
+One thing to mention is that all your content will be pulled down and converted, including drafts and private posts.
 My plan was to check all my posts into Github, so I went through my WordPress site prior to doing my export and permanently removed all my private posts just so they wouldn’t end up in Github.
 If this is a concern of yours as well, it’s something to be aware of before you generate your WordPress export file.

 While this conversion tool is useful, it’s not an exhaustive capture of everything on your WordPress website.
 Only a few of the post and page fields are transferred over, so if you have any custom meta data, it won’t be preserved.
 I imagine the tool could be expanded easily enough to get at some of the other data, but for my purposes it was good enough.